- Doctor of Philosophy, College of Communication, The University of Texas at Austin (William Powers Fellow)

 - Doctoral Certification, Disabilities Studies (Texas Center for Disabilities Studies), The University of Texas at Austin

-Avery E. Holton joined the Department of Communication faculty in 2013 after completing his doctoral dissertation as a William Powers Fellow in the College of Communication at the University of Texas Austin.
-He holds a Doctor of Philosophy for his work on social media and health communication as well as a Doctoral Certification for his work on disabilities studies.
+He joined the Department of Communication faculty in 2013 after completing his doctoral dissertation as a William Powers Fellow in the College of Communication at the University of Texas Austin.
+In additonal to his PhD, he also received a Doctoral Certification for his work on disabilities studies.